githublennard/api-interactive-brokers/README.md

 **To run the code without use IDE go to: /filesApiPython/IBJts/source/pythonclient**
 * Execute "setup.py sdist" on bash

-**Environment to deploy**
-* Has account in TWS in order to use the API
-* Has the Client API (Trader Workstation) installed on computer
-* The Trader Workstation should be running at the moment to execute the Framework

 **All Files about this project in:**
 * /home/lennard/tfmProyecto